ZoeyF75/mintbean-cardgame/Readme.md

 This game was creating using Phaser.js and JavaScript.
 The webpage was built using Tailwind CSS.

-You can play the game[here!](https://thawing-basin-31009.herokuapp.com/)
+You can play the game [here!](https://thawing-basin-31009.herokuapp.com/)

 ## Setup